-12. On the defendant appearing before the Judge, if the Judge-

-- (a) is satisfied that the defendant is not about to quit Trinidad and Tobago or that his absence from Trinidad and Tobago will not materially prejudice the plaintiff in respect of the recovery of the debt for which the action has been brought; or - (b) is not satisfied, on hearing the parties and such evidence as may be adduced, that the defendant owes the plaintiff a sum of two hundred and fifty dollars or over, the Judge shall discharge the defendant unconditionally, and may in such case, if he thinks fit, award such damages (to include costs) in respect of the arrest and detention, to be paid to the defendant in such time and manner as he may direct; and such damages shall in such event be leviable by execution on the order of a Judge in the same manner as costs under a judgment in an action.
+13. On the defendant appearing before the Judge, the Judge shall, if he is satisfied that the defendant is not about to quit the Colony, or that his absence from the Colony will not materially prejudice the plaintiff in respect of the recovery of the debt for which the action has been brought, or if he is not satisfied, on hearing the parties and such evidence as may be adduced, that the defendant owes the plaintiff a sum of forty-eight dollars or over, discharge the defendant unconditionally, and may in such case, if he shall think fit, award such damages (to include costs) in respect of the arrest and detention, to be paid to the defendant in such time and manner as he shall direct; and such damages shall in such event be leviable by execution on the order of a Judge in the same manner as costs under a judgment in an action.

-13. If the defendant proves to the satisfaction of a Judge that he is without means to pay the debt, and is not likely, if detained without means. in Trinidad and Tobago to obtain such means, then, whether judgment has been confessed or not, the Judge may, in his discretion, refuse to commit or detain the defendant on the ground that his absence would not materially prejudice the plaintiff as aforesaid.
+When defendant without means.
+14. If the defendant proves to the satisfaction of a Judge that he is without means to pay the debt, and is not likely, if detained in the Colony, to obtain such means, then, whether judgment has been confessed or not, it shall in any case be lawful for the Judge, in his discretion, to refuse to commit or detain the defendant on the ground that his absence would not materially prejudice the plaintiff as aforesaid.

-Committals to prison
+Committals to prison.